masterpointio/masterpoint.io/content/updates/terraform-null-label.md

 As the stack expands and you need to hire more engineers, the cognitive load and spool-up time for each new hire grows and grows.
 As it becomes harder to understand and categorize and "know about" the infrastructure, it becomes a bigger security/attack surface.
 Eventually billing and resource attribution becomes a problem too.

-## The Fix: terraform-null-label
+## The Solution

-Well, the **real** fix is consistent naming and tagging, but the challenge has always been getting a growing, changing roster of engineers to decide on, implement, and enforce a standard _over time_.
+Let's face it: naming things is hard.
+We want consistent naming and tagging, but the challenge has always been getting a growing, changing roster of engineers to decide on, implement, and enforce a consistent standard _over time_.

 Good luck with that.
 Maybe you’ve written down your standards in documentation, but that’s hard to find, rarely read, and not easily enforceable.